 |Malaysian Airlines||Airline||1:1||No data|

 This is a mixed bag.
-We tend to think of ThankYou points as the clear loser behind both Chase Ultimate Rewards and Amex Membership Rewards.
+We’ve traditionally considered ThankYou points the clear loser behind both Chase Ultimate Rewards and Amex Membership Rewards.
 There’s plenty of overlap between these programs with transfer partners like Emirates, Cathay Pacific’s AsiaMiles, Virgin Atlantic, and Air France/KLM Flying Blue.
 But then there are gaps.

-For starters, there aren’t any hotel transfer partners at your disposal.
-But more importantly, you can’t transfer these points to one of the big three U.S. airlines.
-Amex has Delta and Chase has United.
-But unfortunately, you cannot transfer Citi points to American Airlines – even though both companies have a co-branded credit card relationship.
+Most importantly, you can’t transfer these points to one of the big three U.S. airlines … at least not normally.
+Amex has Delta and Chase has United but unfortunately, you cannot transfer Citi points to American Airlines – even though Citi offers many co-branded American credit cards.

-On the other hand, there are some great niche uses for ThankYou Points.
+Above all else, there are some great niche uses for ThankYou Points you won’t find with other points programs.
 Qatar miles are a great way to book fantastic Qsuites business class if you can’t get your hands on enough American AAdvantage miles.
-Qatar charges a reasonable 70,000 miles and reasonable fees for a one-way flight from the U.S. to the Middle East.
+Qatar charges a reasonable 70,000 miles and meagre fees for a one-way flight from the U.S. to the Middle East.

 But perhaps the best option here is Turkish, as Citi is one of the few ways to earn these miles.
 Using Turkish miles, you can book roundtrip flights from the mainland out to Hawaii for just 12,500 miles roundtrip – or 25,000 miles in business class.
 Booking these flights is a convoluted process, as you’ll need to find the award availability and likely either call or email Turkish to book.
 But at that price, it’s worth the work.